frenchu/pragmatic-programming/content/posts/github-multiuser.md

 This setup is more complex, but on the other hand you don't need to set any variable each time you need to switch or remember to use alias.

-If you have a clean separation between work and private projects on the directory level, you can go with this setup.
+If you have a clean separation between work and private projects on the directory structure level, you can go with this setup.

-Firt edit your `~/.gitconfig` file to add `includeIf` directive:
+First edit your `~/.gitconfig` file to add `includeIf` directive:

 ```
 [user]